Power Cable Ampacity Rating

 Multiple Duct Banks and Backfills

-The Multiple Duct Banks and Backfills module (MDB) is the add-on module designed to determine the steady-state ampacity of cables installed in several neighboring duct banks and/or backfills with different thermal resistivity.
+The Multiple Duct Banks and Backfills add-on module (MDB) is designed to determine the steady-state ampacity of cables installed in several neighboring duct banks and/or backfills with different thermal resistivity.
 The module presents a unique solution combining standard and non-standard calculation methods.
-The module computes the values of T4 (the external to the cable thermal resistance) using the finite element method and then the ampacity (or operating temperature) of the cable installation is obtained using the IEC standardized solution method.
+The module computes the values of T4 (the external thermal resistance to the cable) using the finite element method and then the ampacity (or operating temperature) of the cable installation is obtained using the IEC standardized solution method.

-- Modeling up to eleven rectangular areas with different thermal resistivity
+- Modeling unlimited number of rectangular areas with different thermal resistivity

 - Modeling up to three duct banks in a single installation